lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 Please note that this is a temporary password; we recommend changing it upon your first login.
 If you encounter any connection issues, please ensure you are connecting via port 22​ (standard for SFTP) and feel free to reach out.

+#### Example 10
+Dear xxx Team,

+Can you please advise why we received duplicate execution for the following trades (logs from production are inline below)?
+This caused duplicated trade entries on our end, it happened after the weekend session reset that these 3 trades got resent by xxx FIX server.

+Please advise,

+Hi xxx Team,

+Please be advised that this happened again - we received duplicates on the xxx feed after the login on Monday morning.
+Can you please investigate and give some feedback?

+<=
+Noted with thanks – we’ll look into this.

+May I also check whether Peter had responded to your previous query on this?
+Just want to make sure I’m not missing any important context following his resignation.

+>=
+We did not receive a response from Peter at that time.
+However, as the issue did not recur on our connection and our system was able to identify and remove the duplicate trades in our back-office system last time, we did not pursue further investigation until the most recent occurrence (on Monday).
+<=
+Thanks for confirming there was no prior response from Peter.
+Following up on the duplicate trades: our investigation confirms this is expected behavior tied specifically to our scheduled weekend server restarts.
+Our current architecture prioritizes "at-least-once" delivery to ensure zero data loss during these restarts, which means we cannot guarantee duplicates will not occur​ after restarts.
+Given your back-office system successfully managed the duplicates previously, please continue to apply those filters on your side going forward.
+>=
+Thank you for the investigation and prompt response.
+Am I correct in assuming that xxx is unable to add an indicator or flag to identify messages that may have been previously delivered on the session, similar to the PossResend/PosDupFlag fields in the FIX message header, to align as closely as possible with the FIX standard?
+<=
+Thanks for your follow-up and for referencing the FIX standard – your understanding of the purpose of `PossResend`/`PosDupFlag` fields in FIX messaging is absolutely correct.

+To clarify, duplicates only occur during our weekly scheduled maintenance restarts, not from transient session-level issues that FIX flags typically address.
+Adding this flag isn't a simple toggle; it would require persisting delivery state across restarts, which constitutes a significant architectural change.

+As we are currently in the midst of a major version upgrade, we are keeping changes minimal to ensure stability.
+Since this is manageable via your existing deduplication logic, we don't have an immediate plan to introduce this enhancement.
+However, we can revisit this on our roadmap if operational requirements evolve.
+>=
+Thank you for the confirmation.
+As advised, we will implement business logic filtering to identify trades that have already been received.
+<=
+Noted with thanks.
+We appreciate your support in working around this on your end.
+Please don't hesitate to reach out if any further questions arise.
 ## Interview

 ### CV